Five Part Webinar Series – science made simple

 PAIN SCIENCE WEBINAR SERIES

-Quantum Leap Pain Science is a 5-hour online webinar designed to give you the confidence and skills to work with students and clients who have pain by breaking down the latest advancements in pain science into easy to understand concepts.
+Quantum Leap Pain Science is a five part online webinar designed to give you the confidence and skills to work with students and clients who have pain by breaking down the latest advancements in pain science into easy to understand concepts.

 A deeper and more nuanced understanding of how pain works will enhance your ability as a movement teacher and increase the scope of clients that you can safely and effectively work with.